 A coronavirus gets its name from the way it looks under a microscope.

-The condition known as severe acute respiratory syndrome (SARS) was also linked to a highly infectious coronavirus back in the early 2000s.
-The SARS virus has since been contained.
+The condition known as SARS was also linked to a highly infectious coronavirus back in the early 2000s.

 COVID-19 vs. SARS

-This isn’t the first time a coronavirus has made news.
+This is not the first time a coronavirus has made news.
 The 2003 SARS outbreak was also caused by a coronavirus.

-As with the 2019 virus, the SARS virus was first found in animals before it was transmitted to humans.
+As with the 2019 virus, the SARS (sudden acute respiratory syndrome) virus was first found in animals before it was transmitted to humans.

-First and foremost, don’t panic.
+First and foremost, try not to panic.
 You don’t need to be quarantined unless you suspect you have contracted the virus or have a confirmed test result.

-The 2019 coronavirus probably seems scary when you read the news about new deaths, quarantines, and travel bans.
+The 2019 coronavirus can seem scary when you read the news about deaths,

-Stay calm and follow your doctor’s instructions if you’re diagnosed with COVID-19 so you can recover and help prevent it from being transmitted.
+Try to focus on staying calm and following your doctor’s instructions if you’re diagnosed with COVID-19, so you can recover and help prevent the transmission of the 2019 coronavirus.